MrPowers/mungingdata/docs/apache-spark/advanced-string-matching-with-rlike.md

 ## Next steps

 > Some people, when confronted with a problem, think “I know, I’ll use regular expressions.”
-Now they have two problems. — Jamie Zawinski
+Now they have two problems. —Jamie Zawinski

 Using regular expressions is controversial to say the least.
 Regular expressions are powerful tools for advanced string matching, but can create code bases that are difficult to maintain.
 Thoroughly testing regular expression behavior and documenting the expected results in comments is vital, especially when multiple regexp criteria are chained together.